mytchel/agatha/README.md

 - an arm cross compiler.
 I'm using arm-none-eabi
 	6.3.1 on OpenBSD 6.2.
 - Make.
 I'm use BSD make but GNU should also work.
+- U-Boot tools/mkimage for the version of U-Boot you are using.

 Then go to the directory of the board you want to build and run make.
 For example to build for vexpress-a9: